-(Note: - A Head of Department may delegate to a competent member of their reporting staff, certain health and safety duties including preparing risk assessments, Safe Operating procedures, Lab activity safety plan etc.)
+(Note: A Head of Department may delegate to a competent member of their reporting staff, certain health and safety duties including preparing risk assessments, Safe Operating procedures, Lab activity safety plan etc.)

-2.7 Unit Managers
+2.7 Unit/Function Managers

-The title 'Unit Manager' is a generic term used in TUS Health and Safety documentation.
-It refers to any University manager who is not mentioned directly by post or title in this document, but who has been delegated by TUS to manage a University Unit.
-The Unit Manager will normally have responsibility for managing the provision of or delivery of a University service via their University Unit.
-Unit Managers will normally report to a University Senior Manager (e.g. Vice President).
+The title 'Unit/Function Manager' is a generic term used in TUS Health and Safety documentation.
+It refers to any University manager who is not mentioned directly by post or title in this document, but who has been delegated by TUS to manage a University Unit or Function.
+The Unit/Function Manager will normally have responsibility for managing the provision of or delivery of a University service via their University Unit.
+Unit/Function Managers will normally report to a University Senior Manager (e.g., Vice President).

-The Unit Manager, will normally have TUS Unit staff directly reporting to them and so is responsible for assigning staff their work activities within the Unit.
-Unit managers can also be responsible for managing areas of a University building or campus/s (e.g. a chemical laboratory coming under the management control of a Director of a Research Institute).
-The following are examples of TUS posts considered to fall within the scope of the title 'Unit Manager' : - Directors of Research Institutes, Campus Company Managers, Library Manager, Student Services Manager, Finance Department Manager, Faculty Administrator etc.).
-Examples of 'TUS Units' include the , Quality Office, Campus Library, Campus Computer Services Department, Campus Finance Department etc.

-The main Health and Safety Management responsibilities of a Unit Manager are as follows:
+The Unit/Function Manager will normally have TUS Unit staff directly reporting to them and so is responsible for assigning staff their work activities within the Unit.
+Unit managers can also be responsible for managing areas of a university building or campus/s (e.g., a chemical laboratory coming under the management control of a Director of a Research Institute).
+The following are examples of posts considered to fall within the scope of the title 'Unit/Function Manager': Directors of Research Institutes, Campus Company Managers, Librarian Student Services Manager, Finance Manager, Computer Services Manager etc. The main Health and Safety Management responsibilities of a Unit Manager are as follows: